helidon-io/helidon/docs/se/guides/dbclient.md

    provided with `addParam` method.
 2. A new book was added to library, so an HTTP 201 code is returned.
 <!--@mdc :: -->

-the URL and the information in the request content.
+When a user adds a new book, it uses HTTP PUT method where the book name is in the URL and the information in the request content.
 To catch this content, the information is retrieved as a string and then the DB Client execute the `insert-book` script to add the book to the library.
 It requires two parameters,